Kang Duk Won

 Kang Duk Won was one of the original 9 kwans that eventually merged to create the Kukkiwon system.
-This Kwan was founded in the later 1950s by former students of the YMCA Kwon Bop Bu (Chang Moo Kwan).
+This Kwan was founded in the later 1950s by former students of the YMCA Kwon Bop Bu.
 These two students of YMCA Kwon Bop Bu founder Byung In-Yoon were Hong Jong-Pyo and Chul Hee Park.
 Today, Kang Duk Won still exists in Korea and is officially known as Taekwondo Kang Duk Won, which is a social friendship club that endorses the Kukkiwon system and supports the World Taekwondo Federation.
-Kang Duk Won also has a school in the United States as American Kang Duk Won Karate.
+Kang Duk Won also has a school in the United States as American Kang Duk Won Federation.

 On April 2, 2016, Kang Duk Won co-founder Chul Hee Park died peacefully.
 Prior to his passing, on November 6, 2015 he officially stepped down as world head of Kang Duk Won and passed the mantle of leadership to Hwa Chong, who the very next day founded the World Kang Duk Won Federation, which currently includes Kang Duk Won Taekwondo-affiliated associations in Brazil, Korea, Pakistan, Portugal, Vietnam, and the United States.